Setting up Kubernetes in Windows Server

 For production instance, we want our k8s cluster to be up immediately when the machine is up.

 Check your Hyper-V VM Settings.
-Under the
+Under the Management

-automatically start if it was running when the service stopped
+and set to automatically start if it was running when the service stopped